daniel-beet/acme.sh.wiki-clone/DNS-API-Dev-Guide.md

 ### 9. Update the docs to include your dns api usage.

-please append your api at last: https://github.com/Neilpang/acme.sh/wiki/dnsapi
+please append your api at the end: https://github.com/Neilpang/acme.sh/wiki/dnsapi

 ### 10. Please create a new issue for future bugs